Check out our Bruce Willis photo gallery.

 Willis started off 2015 with the sci-fi film Vice.

 As time progresses, we'll have more info about Bruce Willis here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.